-Allegorical means, among many other things, that the characters, worlds, actions and objects are, of necessity, highly metaphorical.
+Allegory means, among many other things, that the characters, worlds, actions and objects in a work of fiction are highly metaphorical.
 That doesn’t mean they aren’t unique or created by the writer.
 It means the symbols have references that echo against previous symbols, often deep in the audience’s mind.

 Allegorical also means ‘applicable to our modern world and time’.